-Program benefits/serves SOME portion of the City provides program and program is currently Community and adds to their quality of life

-Recommended by national professional organization being offered by other private businesses not within to meet published standards or as a best practice City limits
+Program benefits/serves SOME portion of the City provides program and program is currently being offered by other private businesses not within to meet published standards or as a best practice City limits

-The goal of the HR department is to Collaborate with the management team on programs and ideas that communicate to employees HUMAN RESOURCES their value to the organization.
+HUMAN RESOURCES The goal of the HR department is to Collaborate with the management team on programs and ideas that communicate to employees their value to the organization.
 Cost savings include: less spending on performance improvement programs, additional personnel, training and recruitment costs.

-HUMAN On holiday party increase: Event will no longer be held at a restaurant venue in town.
-We would have to either "cap" levels of RESOURCES attendance, decreases alcohol costs, or move the event to a City venue with cheaper catering.
+HUMAN RESOURCES On holiday party increase: Event will no longer be held at a restaurant venue in town.
+We would have to either "cap" levels of attendance, decreases alcohol costs, or move the event to a City venue with cheaper catering.
 Levels of service provided may be reduced over time.